Exponential ideals and a Nullstellensatz: Preliminaries

 \section{Preliminaries}

 Throughout, all our rings $R$ will be commutative rings of characteristic $0$ with identity $1$.
 Let $\IN^*:=\IN\setminus\{0\}$, $R^*:=R\setminus\{0\}$.
 We will work in the language of rings $\L_{rings}:=\{+,.,-,0,1\}$ augmented by a unary function $E$; let $\L_{E}:=\L_{rings}\cup\{E\}$. \dfn {\rm \cite{D}} An $E$-ring $(R,E)$ is a ring $R$ equipped with a map\\ \mbox{$E: (R,+,0)\to (R^*,\cdot,1)$} satisfying $E(0)=1$ and $\forall x\forall y\;(E(x+y)=E(x).E(y))$.
-An $E$-domain is an $E$-ring with no zero-divisors; an $E$-field is an $E$-domain which is a field. \edfn We will need to work also with partial $E$-rings, namely rings where the exponential function is only partially defined and so the corresponding language contains a unary predicate for the domain of the exponential function. \dfn A partial $E$-ring is a two-sorted structure $(R,A(R),+_R,\cdot,+_A,E)$, where $(A(R),+_A,0)$ is a monoid and \mbox{$E:(A(R),+_A,0)\to (R,\cdot,1)$} is a morphism of monoids.
-We identify $A(R)$ with a subset of $R$.
-We get the corresponding notions of partial $E$-domains and partial $E$-fields. \edfn Let $R$ be a partial $E$-ring, then $E(A(R))$ is a subset of the set of invertible elements of $R$.
-The above definition of partial $E$-rings is basically the one of \cite{K}, except that in \cite[Definition 2.2]{K}, one requires in addition that $R$ is a $\IQ$-algebra, $A(R)$ is a group and also a $\IQ$-vector space and as such endowed with scalar multiplication $\cdot q$ for each $q\in \IQ$.
+An $E$-domain is an $E$-ring with no zero-divisors; an $E$-field is an $E$-domain which is a field. \edfn We will need to work with partial $E$-rings, namely rings where the exponential function is only partially defined and so the corresponding language contains a unary predicate for the domain of the exponential function. \dfn (See \cite[Definition 2.2]{K}).
+A partial $E$-ring is a two-sorted structure $(R,A(R),+_{R},\cdot,+_{A},E)$, where $(R,+_{R},\cdot,0,1)$ is a domain, $(A(R),+_{A},0)$ is an abelian monoid and \mbox{$E:(A(R),+_{A},0)\to (R,\cdot,1)$} is a morphism of monoids.
+Further we have an injective homomorphism of abelian monoids from $(A(R),+_{A})$ to $(R,+_{R})$; we identify $A(R)$ its image in $R$ and write just one operation $+$.
+We get the corresponding notions of partial $E$-domains and partial $E$-fields. \edfn Let $R$ be a partial $E$-ring and $A(R)$ a group, then $E(A(R))$ is a subset of the set of invertible elements of $R$.
+The above definition of partial $E$-rings differs from \cite[Definition 2.2]{K}.
+Indeed, there one requires in addition that $R$ is a $\IQ$-algebra, $A(R)$ is a $\IQ$-vector space and as such endowed with scalar multiplication $\cdot q$ for each $q\in \IQ$.
+To simplify notations and in order to treat the cases of partial $E$-rings and $E$-rings simultaneously, we will denote the partial $E$-ring $(R,A(R),E)$ simply by $(R,E)$.